rmaia/msdichromatism/Rmd/ESM.md

 ## Signif. codes:  0 '***' 0.001 '**' 0.01 '*' 0.05 '.'
 0.1 ' ' 1
 ```

 Let's interpret the results above.
+The results look good, though the chain could probably have been run for a little longer, based on the effective sample sizes.
 According to the location effects, males and females are statistically different in their position in colour space along all three axes of variation (X, Y and Z; since we centered values on female means, male estimates can be interpreted as the difference between sexes).
 Further, we have defined our model such that it estimated the residual covariance matrices for males and females independently.
 We can check that the posterior mean values approximate the empirical ones:

 ```r